quobit/awesome-python-in-education/CONTRIBUTING.md

 * reorganizing/reordering
 * labeling/reviewing

 resources are all examples of helpful contributions.
+When in doubt you can always [open a ticket](https://github.com/quobit/awesome-python-in-education/issues/new).

 ## Ground Rules